LATINO-BICEPS/LoA-AH-Scraper/README.md

 <img width=600 src="https://i.imgur.com/qLK11tl.png?1">
 </p>

-Log data to mySQL/mariaDB and manipulate data from there.
+Log data to InfluxDB and manipulate data from there.

 # Limitations
 ## Optimized for 1440p, forced 21:9 AND 100% Hud Scaling ONLY